CamilleLoue/Crowdfunding-Campaigns-predictions/README.md

-# CrowdfundingCampaigns_predictions
+# Crowdfunding Campaigns Predictions

-Predicting the success of a crowdfunding campaign based on Kickstarter data
+**Aim of this project:** Predicting the success of a crowdfunding campaign based on Kickstarter data